Emilo77/SEM5-BSK-POKEMON/README.md

-# 2 Inżynieria wsteczna - Pokemon
+# 2 Inżynieria wsteczna - Reversing Bonanza

 ### Dołączone pliki
 Do projektu zostały dołączone [następujące pliki](task_files):